ethannef/Parking-Sensor-Project/README2.md

   - Specified in inches, resolution 0.1 inch
 - Temperature sensing: "Sensing the ambient air temperature to compute an accurate speed of sound for distance measurement"
 - Network features (from source list): "WiFi connection to the home network for control · Setting the 'target' parking distance via pushbutton · Setup of parameters by web application · Web application implemented an approach where the characteristics of the set of control parameters were defined in a JSON file · Websocket interface for delivery of parameters · A telnet interface for debugging · Supported ArduinoOTA for code downloads over the network · mDNS for network address discovery · Parameters retained in the ESP32 using nonvolatile storage · A real-time clock, synchronized to an NTP time server, to turn off the unit during off-hours · Printed circuit board designed to fit within a standard plastic enclosure"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of naive distance sensing (stated):** Source explicitly names the problem that "people walking between the car and the sensor" can cause the system to exit the Parked state incorrectly — a real-world false-negative the state machine was designed to prevent
+- ✅ **Advantage of Parked state latching (stated):** "Once the Parked state is entered, that state remains active until measurements indicate the vehicle is no longer parked nearby, and a certain time has passed" — source describes this as ensuring "the LED display is stable"
+- ✅ **Advantage of temperature correction (stated):** "Sensing the ambient air temperature to compute an accurate speed of sound for distance measurement" — source explicitly cites this as improving accuracy

 ---